Solar Off-grid System

 1. Square wave inverter;

 these inverters are not currently in use due to their instability and harmonic distortion.
-They generate poor quality unstable square wave ac output that can affect the durability of the inverter and also
+They generate poor quality unstable square wave ac output that can affect the durability of the inverter.

-The last thing to get into is the allover advantages and disadvantages of the system
+What are the advantages and disadvantages of the system?

 Advantages: